Oil & Gas

 Due-Diligence Coordination & Research

 When the documentation or data-room content of a seller or broker is deficient, our firm researches and collects relevant title and due-diligence material.
-Every attorney at Hamilton & Squibb is at home in the courthouse and the title plant.
+Every attorney at Hamilton Squibb & Shores is at home in the courthouse and the title plant.
 For valued clients, we frequently send our own attorneys to perform field work at competitive rates.
 For larger transactions, our firm has the capacity to assemble and coordinate teams of landmen to carry out title projects.

 Due-Diligence Examination & Advice